 If you’re looking for advice, as most contractors are when they’re buying a home, forget it.
 You’re barking up the wrong tree with these guys.

-The problem is that the majority of rates advertised are not from “contractor-friendly” lenders.
-In fact, these rates may never have existed!
+The problem is that the majority of rates advertised are not from "contractor-friendly" lenders.
+In fact, these rates may never even have existed for independent professionals!

-More important for you, dear contractor: some lenders advertised don’t even deal with contractors!
+More important for you: many lenders advertised don’t even deal with contractors direct!